-- Work or academic accommodations - No contact orders
+- Work or academic accommodations

+- No contact orders

+- Assistance with calling medical or other resources

-UC Law SF officials will assist any individual in notifying law enforcement if she/he chooses to do so.
-Victims are entitled to choose not to report to law enforcement.
+UC Law SF officials will assist any individual in notifying law enforcement if the person chooses to do so.
+Victims are entitled to choose not to report to law enforcement and UC Law SF officials will respect a victim's decision on the matter.